 He holds degrees from Drury University (AB) and the University of Oklahoma (MM, DMA), studying under composers Carlyle Sharpe, Marvin Lamb, Konstantinos Karathanasis, and Roland Barrett.
 He has participated in composition masterclasses with David Maslanka, Chris Brubeck, Benjamin Broening, and others.
 He also holds a certificate in publishing from North Dakota State University.

 His research interests include composition pedagogy and music publishing, and he has presented talks at the Aspen Composers Conference, the VU Symposium, and regional and national conferences of the College Music Society.
 He has previously served on the faculty at the University of Oklahoma, Rose State College (OK), Randall University (OK), and Valley City State University (ND).
-He currently sits on the boards of the International Music Camp and the Fargo-Moorhead Area Youth Symphonies, and the New York City Electroacoustic Music Festival Steering Committee.
+He is a voting member of the International Music Camp corporation and serves on the board of the Fargo-Moorhead Area Youth Symphonies.

 He currently serves as Composer in Residence at North Dakota State University's Challey School of Music, and he'd be delighted if you checked out KyleVanderburg.com to learn more.